Naveen-Kumar48/Naveen-Kumar48/README.md

-This version merges your high-octane **Cyber-Architect** aesthetic with a professional, **icon-rich** layout.
-It categorizes your massive tech stack into organized modules for better readability.
+This version recalibrates your profile to focus heavily on the **MERN Stack**, shifting from a "Java Architect" vibe to a **"JavaScript Engine"** aesthetic while maintaining that high-octane, cyber-architect theme.

 ---

 # ⚡ 𝕹𝖆𝖛𝖊𝖊𝖓 𝕶𝖚𝖒𝖆𝖗

-**MERN Stack Alchemist | Java & .NET Strategist | Full-Stack Architect**
+**MERN Stack Alchemist | Full-Stack JavaScript Architect | Performance Engineer**

-`Hacker Typing...`
+`Initializing Node Engine...`

-`Systems: ONLINE`
+`React Virtual DOM: STABLE`

-`Status: Building the Future`
+`Database Latency: <1ms`

 ---